CeesJol/resume/README.md

 # Affilas

+A resume builder, made with Next.js and FaunaDB.

 ## Setup

 ### Application

 1. Copy the `.env.example` file and name it `.env` in the root directory.
 2. Fill in the values:
    FAUNADB_SECRET_KEY_DEV: your faunadb secret key (see below)
    COOKIE_SECRET: any string value
 3. Optionally, fill in these values:
    FAUNADB_SECRET_KEY: your faunadb secret key. only needed for production
    EMAIL_SECRET: any string value
    SENDGRID_API_KEY: your sendgrid secret key
    FROM_EMAIL: your sendgrid email
    DOMAIN_NAME: your production url
 4. Run `yarn install`
 5. Visit localhost:3000 to see the app running!

 ### Database